Several times a month, typically on a Thursday evening or a Saturday afternoon, Dharma Rain Zen Center offers introductory workshops on Zen practice.

 The class registration has now closed.

-Lineage is one of the five core seminary classes.
-This class covers the Buddhist lineage from the Buddha in India, through China, Japan and the West, to modern day, including the women’s lineage.
+This class is on the Wisdom Sutras, which include the Perfection of Wisdom in 8,000 Lines, the Diamond Sutra, and the Heart Sutra.
 To take this class for seminary credit you must be enrolled in the seminary program.
 You can take it not-for-credit as a Dharma Studies student if you meet the prerequisites.
 To learn more, contact the

 Wed